junseng12/Blockchain_Paper_Reviews/Mastering-Ethereum-Review/CH06-Transaction-Structure-and-Gas.md

 ⇒ **Thanks to nonce,** nonce 3 is executed first, and nonce 4 fails, maintaining transaction order.

-- Preventing retransmission attacks (duplication prevention) Even if the same transaction is copied and retransmitted multiple times, duplicate transactions can be prevented because the nonce is different.
+- Preventing retransmission attacks (duplicate prevention) Even if the same transaction is copied and retransmitted multiple times, duplicate transactions can be prevented because the nonce is different.

 ### 🚩 **Nonce precautions**